Please read the following information before leaving for your expedition.

 • Be able to get along with a variety of people from different backgrounds and ages, often in close proximity, for the duration of your team.

-• Be comfortable being surrounded by a language and/or culture that is different from your own.
+• Be comfortable surrounded by a language and/or culture different from yours.

 Climate Change: Sea to Trees at Acadia National Park